 Your employees are the heart of your customer engagement strategy.
 After all, you can have the best digital tools available, but if you have no one to nurture leads or handle the hardest customer service questions, things fall apart.

 While the pandemic forced most industries to go remote, a recent McKinsey Global Institute analysis found that the insurers were particularly poised for success with remote work.
-Including activities like analyzing information, processing claims and underwriting, three quarters of the work by insurance companies can be done remotely without risking productivity.
+Including activities like analysing information, processing claims and underwriting, three quarters of the work by insurance companies can be done remotely without risking productivity.

 But a remote workforce comes with its own challenges, as mentioned by PWC.
 From training and employee motivation to team culture, companies will need to approach these elements differently when employees are connected only online.
 This is in addition to the current labor shortage as companies face the challenge of recruiting and keeping new talent.